milo9922/Library/README.md

    password: user2

-*passwords are hashed by BCrypt algorythm and then stored in database, raw password is not stored by any field in code.
+*passwords are hashed by BCrypt algorythm and then stored in database.
 *jsp pages are created using bootstrap 4.4.1 templates

 BECAUSE OF PI CRASH DATABASE IS DOWN AT THE MOMENT.
 IT MAY TAKE COUPLE OF DAYS TO FIX THIS.
 SORRY FOR THIS INCONVENIENCE.